Congratulations to the Granada Theater’s 90th Anniversary!

 The highlight of this fabulous 90th Anniversary celebration on Wednesday night was the thrilling performance by “The Midtown Men”.

-Daniel Reichard from “The Midtown Men” (photo by Baron Spafford)
+Daniel Reichard from “The Midtown Men” with Terry. (photo by Baron Spafford)

 This group who took Broadway by storm, and were the original cast of “Jersey Boy’s” brought magic to the audience with their “Sixties Hits” from The Beatles, The Rascals, Motown and much more.